What To Do With De-icing Fluid

 Key Takeaways:

-• Portland International Jetport (PWM) has switched to exclusively using Inland Technologies' 100% recycled de-icing fluid, demonstrating the product's adoption.
+• Portland International Jetport (PWM) has fully switched to using Inland's 100 percent recycled de-icing fluid, leveraging the company's nearby manufacturing facility.

 See a mistake?
 Contact us.